thindil/steamsky/bin/doc/MODDING.md

   Engineer position info for factions with sentient ships.
 Optional.
 * Key `DestinationIcon`: Path to the SVG image which will be used for set destination button.
 Optional.
+* Key `InventoryIcon`: Path to the SVG image which will be used for set the player's ship's crew member's inventory button.
+Optional.

 ## Debugging
 If you want to test your changes, you may run game in debug mode.
 In this mode